-What are the white moon and red moon cycles, and what do they symbolise for you?
+What are the white moon and red moon cycles, and what do they symbolize for you?

 For starters, it’s called a moon cycle because a woman’s menstrual cycle is said to be in sync with the moon.

-The moon represents the feminine, while the sun represents the masculine; and together, they create harmony.
+The moon represents the feminine, while the sun represents the masculine.
+Together, they create harmony.

 An average moon cycle lasts around 29 days, just like the average time it takes a woman to complete a whole cycle.